TheHive-Project/CortexDocs/analyzer_requirements.md

 No configuration is required.
 It can be used out of the box.

 ### Onyphe
-Get publicly available information from [Onyphe](https://www.onyphe.com) for IP addresses.
+Get publicly available information related to IP addresses from [Onyphe](https://www.onyphe.com).

-The analyzer comes in five one flavors :
+The analyzer comes in five flavors:

-- Onyphe_**Forward**: retrieve forward DNS lookup information we have for the given IPv{4,6} address with history of changes.
+- Onyphe_**Forward**: retrieve forward DNS lookup information Onyphe has for the given IPv{4,6} address with history of changes.
 - Onyphe_**Geolocate**: retrieve geolocation information for the given IPv{4,6} address.
-- Onyphe_**Ports**: retrieve synscan information we have for the given IPv{4,6} address with history of changes.
+- Onyphe_**Ports**: retrieve SYN scan information Onyphe has for the given IPv{4,6} address with history of changes.
-- Onyphe_**Reverse**: retrieve reverse DNS lookup information we have for the given IPv{4,6} address with history of changes.
+- Onyphe_**Reverse**: retrieve reverse DNS lookup information Onyphe has for the given IPv{4,6} address with history of changes.
-- Onyphe_**Threats**: retrieve Onyphe threats information on an IPv{4,6} address with history.
+- Onyphe_**Threats**: retrieve Onyphe threat information for the given IPv{4,6} address with history.

 #### Requirements
-Provide the API key as a value for the `key` parameter :
+Provide the API key as a value for the `key` parameter.

 ### OTXQuery
 Query AlienVault's [Open Threat Exchange](https://otx.alienvault.com/) for IPs,